 Another complication of mass incarceration is what it does to the affected children.
 I did some research on children of incarcerated parents if you would like to check out that blog.

-Here is a YouTube video of Adam Foss, an African American who became a prosecutor and blessed many lives by helping rather than condemning.
+Here is a YouTube video of Adam Foss, an African American who became a prosecutor and is blessing many lives by helping rather than condemning.